WinVector/rquery/cran-comments.md

-Maintenance update to move off soon to be deprecated 'wrapr' APIs (to unblock updates to the 'wrapr' package).
+Maintenance update to move off more soon to be changed 'wrapr' APIs (to unblock updates to the 'wrapr' package).

 ## Test environments